mrismanaziz/Reforestation/README.md

-## What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+## Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.